golubitsky/blog/quotes.md

 > As formality increases, tests and requirements become indistinguishable.
 At the limit, tests and requirements are equivalent.

 —Robert C. Martin, Grigori Melnik [Tests and Requirements, Requirements and Tests: A Möbius Strip](http://gmelnik.com/papers/Melnik-Martin-Tests-and-Requirements-The-Moebius-Strip-IEEE-Software-2008.pdf), quoted by Gojko Adzic, _Bridging the Communication Gap_, p.
 26

+> Q: What is your favourite colour?<br>
+> A: General harmony.

+—Paul Cézanne, from "A questionnaire, _Mes Confidences_", _Cézanne by himself_ edited by Richard Kendall (p.
+31)